ryguy013/ChangeVlanTool/README.md

 The goal of this tool is to allow standard windows users the ability to change the vlan on an ethernet NIC without administrator intervention.
 The user would typically be a member of the local windows group Network Configuration Operators allowing them to change other NIC configuration items, but vlan configuration is under the NIC device properties which requires administrator privileges.

 ## Tested Compatibility

+This tool should work on most Windows 10/11 versions but have only been directly tested on the below and newer:

 Windows 11 24H2 w/Powershell 5.1

 ## Setup Instructions